IBM/visual-inspection-auto-train/README.md

 #  Components

-* [IBM Visual Insights](https://www.ibm.com/products/maximo).
+* [IBM Maximo Visual Inspection](https://www.ibm.com/products/maximo).
 This is an image analysis platform that allows you to build and manage computer vision models, upload and annotate images, and deploy apis to analyze images and videos.

-Sign up for a trial account of IBM Visual Insights [here](https://developer.ibm.com/linuxonpower/deep-learning-powerai/try-powerai/).
-This link includes options to provision a IBM Visual Insights instance either locally on in the cloud.
+Sign up for a trial account of IBM Maximo Visual Inspection [here](https://developer.ibm.com/linuxonpower/deep-learning-powerai/try-powerai/).
+This link includes options to provision a IBM Maximo Visual Inspection instance either locally on in the cloud.

 # Flow